-If you follow the traditional school year as we do, then the homeschool year is coming to an end soon.
+If you follow the traditional school year as we do, then the end of the homeschool year is coming soon.
 May is the worst month for our homeschool, the weather is beautiful and we are ready to just spend the days outside, not be stuck in the house, or anywhere doing school work.
 We want fun, but first, I like to make sure that we are ready for the next year by finishing this year off right.

 End of the Homeschool Year Must Dos